The Ultimate Guide to Bathroom Color Schemes: From Classic Neutrals to Bold Palettes

 The Technical Realities That Limit Color Choices

 Color must survive moisture, cleaning, and time.
-A paint chosen for a living room may fail in a bathroom.
+A paint chosen for a living room may fail in a bathroom.- Use moisture-resistant paint in satin or semi-gloss for walls in wet zones.
+Avoid flat finishes.

 - For showers and wet walls, tile or cementitious finishes are the right choice.